niuye8911/rapidlib-linux/docs/walkthrough.md

 $ gurobi_cl -v
 ```

-*Note: To validate everything works fine,*[root]/walkthrough/outputs* contains all the outputs that are supposed to be generated during each phase.*
+*Note: To validate everything works fine,[root]/walkthrough/outputs contains all the outputs that are supposed to be generated during each phase.*

 ## 1) Generate a structure-only RSDG
 The first step is to generate the structure of RSDG for the application.
 It should contain all the dependencies and other constraints.

-To do that, run the following command:
+To do that, run the following commands:
 ```
+$ cd [root]
+$ mkdir run & cd run
-python rapid.py --stage 1 --desc [PATH_TO_THE_DESC]
+$ python ../modelConstr/source/rapid.py --stage 1 --desc walkthrough/instrumented/depfileswaptions
 ```

-In the command above, *stage=1* indicates that we are only interested in the structure of the RSDG.
+In the command above,
+- *--stage* indicates what step(s) are we interested in.
+Details about the stages can be found in the paper.
+In this case, we are only interested in the structure of the RSDG (first stage).
 After executing the command, 2 folders will be generated under the run dir.
+- *--desc* points to the description file.

+There will be two directories being generated

-* debug: This dir contains the debug information, now it should be empty
+* [root]/run/debug: This dir contains the debug information, now it should be empty
-* output: The dir contains the output after stage 1.
+* [root]/run/output: The dir contains the output after stage 1.
 Now it should contain 2 files.

-	-- [swaptions.xml](https://github.com/niuye8911/rapidlib-linux/blob/master/walkthrough/outputs/swaptions_pre.xml): This is the structure-only RSDG for your application.
+	-- swaptions.xml: The RSDG structure.
+See example [swaptions.xml](https://github.com/niuye8911/rapidlib-linux/blob/master/walkthrough/outputs/swaptions_pre.xml).

-	-- [trainingset](https://github.com/niuye8911/rapidlib-linux/blob/master/walkthrough/outputs/trainingset): This is the initial training set served as groundtruth to validate the model.
+	-- trainingset: The initial trianing set served as groundtruth to validate the model.
+See example [trainingset](https://github.com/niuye8911/rapidlib-linux/blob/master/walkthrough/outputs/traininSet).

-## Generate the Full RSDG
+## 2) Generate a Full RSDG
 The next step is to fill in all the missing parts of a fully blown RSDG, i.e. all the weights.

 > Tell RAPID(C) how to run the application